Vireslumen/ghosttracker-privacy-policy/README.md

 # Privacy Policy

 ## Introduction
-Welcome to my app PhasmAid.
+Welcome to my app Ghost Tracker.
 I am committed to protecting your personal data and respecting your privacy.
 This Privacy Policy explains how I collect, use, and manage the information about you when you use my app.

 ## Information Collection and Use
 While using my app, I may ask you to provide me with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to: